for-giobbe/phy/Building a Tree in a ML Framework.md

 ((B:0.2,(C:0.3,D:0.4)E:0.5)A:0.1)F; 	      a tree rooted on a leaf node (rare)
 ```

-I'll leave to the wikipedia [page](https://en.wikipedia.org/wiki/Newick_format) the explanation on its structure.

 Such a simple format has several interesting implications.
 If N = n. species, there are:

 * N terminal branches